Covid19 (Coronavirus) Updates

 QUESTIONS & ANSWERS

-A. For Lowell CHC patients — If you have symptoms or who have been exposed to someone with COVID-19, please call 978.937.9700 to arrange for a test, either at the health center or at Lowell General Hospital.
-If you are not a Lowell CHC patient, please do not call the health center about testing.
+A. For Lowell CHC patients — If you have symptoms or who have been exposed to someone with COVID-19, please call 978.937.9700 to arrange for a test, If you are not a Lowell CHC patient, please do not call the health center about testing.
 For more information, please visit the state’s website for free testing locations: https://www.mass.gov/info-details/stop-the-spread.
 You must preregister, and you do not need to have symptoms to be tested.

 Q. Where can I get more information about COVID-19?